AndreaRaffaelli/ICCBD_notes/cloudsupport_globalstrategies/cloud.md

 ## Coud data center

-The cloud means a big data cneter, federated with others capable of giving good and fast answers to user.
+The cloud means a big data center, federated with others capable of giving good and fast answers to user.

 Requirements of a DC: